AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 The following components are not supported, and Analysis Workspace prompts you to remove them from your table when performing a full-table export:

-* Some calculated metrics that use functions in the metric definition (see [Calculated metric support](#calculated-metric-support) for more information)
+* Calculated metrics that use unsupported functions in the metric definition (see [Unsupported calculated metric functions](#unsupported-calculated-metric-functions) for more information)
 * Components that have been restricted by an administrator from being exported (see the *Segment on Data Governance policies in data views* section in [Labels and policies](/help/data-views/data-governance.md) for more information)
 * Any dimension that meets all of the following criteria:
   * Is created from a field that is part of an [array of objects](/help/use-cases/object-arrays.md) (similar to multi-value variables in Adobe Analytics).